mrc-india-csr/valar-landing/README.md

 All other paths will be redirected to the valar angular app.

+The git repo contains the node_modules because it becomes easy to download and install the entire package on the server.
+As npm install will not work on that server

 # Login to the server to check if the service is running and restart it

 ## Connect to WinSCP and PuTTY